427 McGuire Life Sciences Building

 Professor of Biology

-InterestsGenetic analysis of Notch signaling pathway in C. elegans;
+InterestsMolecular mechanisms of cell and developmental biology, genetic analysis of model systems, Notch signaling pathway in C. elegans

 Courses in Spring 2008